 Step 3: Estimating user stories

-If a story is more complicated than 8 points, you should break it down in two or more stories.
-When you estimate, you must remember that you are estimating complexity, not hours.
+It is also important to keep in mind that when estimating stories, we are estimating complexity, not hours.
 Different developers might take different amount of time in completing that story, so we shouldn't estimate hours.

 Story points are not hours.
 Given a user story that has 3 story points of complexity, a Senior Developer might take 2 hours shipping it, a Junior Developer might take 5 hours shipping it.

-Once you start a story, the clock starts ticking on that story.
-You should try to finish it as soon as possible.
+When a story is started, the clock starts ticking on that story, and we should try to finish it as soon as possible.
+In Pivotal Tracker, to indicate work on a story has been started, the Start button should be clicked.

-When the time comes and you're done working on the code and tests for that story, you will submit a pull request and attach it to the user story.
+When the time comes and you are done working on the code and tests for that story, you will submit a pull request and attach it to the user story using the Code field in Pivotal Tracker.
 At that point, you can click the Finish button.

 Step 5: Delivering a user story

-When your pull request has been approved by a code reviewer, you or the reviewer can merge this pull request and deploy it.
-If the code doesn't get deployed automatically (it should!), you should deploy it to staging so that the Requester can accept or reject the implementation.
+When your pull request has been approved by a code reviewer, you or the reviewer can deploy the story to a staging environment.
+At this point, the story can be delivered so that the product owner / relevant stakeholder can test and approve or reject the implementation.

 Before you click Deliver you should perform a quick smoke test to make sure that your changes were successfully deployed to the staging environment.